KateZabolotskih/KateZabolotskih/README.md

 ### About Me :
 I am a Back-End Developer.

-- I’m working as a Software Engineer and contributing to backend for building various services for laboratory healthcare industry.
+- I am working as a Software Engineer and contributing to backend for building various services for laboratory healthcare industry.

 - I am highly motivated towards developing in the .net community.